malinghan/malinghan/README.md

 # Hello friends 🖐️
-Welcome to my page! <br/>
+Welcome to my page!<br/>

-I'm malinghan, Backend developer from  Jingzhou, China, currently living in  Shenzhen, China. <br/>
+I'm Malinghan, a Backend developer from Jingzhou, China, currently living in Shenzhen, China.<br/>
-I'm graduated from Shandong University  with a bachelor’s degree, major in Mathematic. <br/>
+I graduated from Shandong University with a bachelor's degree, majoring in Mathematics. <br/>

 #### My Open source projects